-A CAUTION
+M CAUTION

 Hot water can escape from tank causing injury.
-Operate this valve only when the water heater and engine cooling system are cold.
+Operate this valve only when the tank water is cold.

 To Replace the Air Gap:

 - 1. Turn off the Water Heater switch and incoming water supply (city water and/or demand pump). - 2.
 Open a faucet in the motorhome to relieve water pressure. - 3.
 Pull the handle of the P-T valve straight out and allow water to flow until it stops.